eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 0.3 is like 30% allowed difference in other case nearest by time two subtitles treated as different.
 Then higher values than more rarely time code will be split.
 Then lover values than more often time code will be split.
 I don't recommend to change them.
-Only if you sure that there is not sequential subtitles in video (which come without pause between them) you can try to increase them.
+Only if you sure that there is not sequential subtitles in video (which go without pause between them) you can try to increase them.
 -------------------------------------------
 1-2) Before starting "Create Cleared TXTImages":
 -------------------------------------------